 The machines today are not the same machines from the 90s or even 10 years ago.

 Today we see more with:

 Just to name a few.

-There are ATVs and side by sides with more technology than my first car, it’s no wonder they’re so much more expensive.
+There are 4-wheelers and side by sides with more technology than my first car, it’s no wonder they’re so much more costly.